“I am tired of being scared of him.”

 “Hey, do those shelters help with, uh, illness?”

 GM: “Hm, they aren’t doctors.
-They have first aid kits, home remedies, and beds to sleep things off, but they usually provide referrals to other health services for anything that’s really serious.”
+They have first aid kits, home remedies, and beds to sleep things off.
+But they usually provide referrals to other health services for anything really serious.”

 Celia: “Ah, right.
 Figured I’d ask while I had you on the phone here, long shot.
 No insurance, that kind of thing.”